-Sustainable CT is excited offer a Climate Leader designation, celebrating municipalities that are reducing harmful greenhouse gas emissions and preparing their communities for the impacts of climate change, while saving money, improving public health, and building community.
-Find more information about this optional designation and supports available to your city or town.
-The Climate Leader Designation is optional for Bronze and Silver certified communities, and required for Gold certification.
+Sustainable CT is excited offer a Climate Leader Designation, celebrating municipalities that are reducing harmful greenhouse gas emissions and preparing their communities for the impacts of climate change, while saving money, improving public health, and building community.
+Find more information about this designation and supports available to assist your city or town.
+The Climate Leader Designation is optional for Bronze and Silver certified communities and required for Gold certification.

 The pathway to become a Climate Leader is straightforward: